 Physical inactivity and obesity are associated with many health issues, including strokes.
 The American Heart Association lists seven small steps that make big changes.
 They refer to it as Life’s Simple 7.
 Check them out if you are looking to improve your health.

-Staying healthy lowers your risk of dying prematurely, ipso facto, you’re going to pay less for life insurance.
+Staying healthy lowers your risk of dying prematurely, which also means you’re going to pay less for life insurance.
 The cost of life insurance is primarily determined based on an applicant’s age and health.
-Statistically, the further you are from death, the less you will have to pay in insurance premiums.
+The further you are from death, the less you will have to pay in insurance premiums.

 Photo credit to: Zdenko Zivkovic

 Welcome to Quotacy’s Q&A Friday where we answer your life insurance questions.
 Quotacy is an online life insurance broker where you can get life insurance on your terms.